mathieuprog/changeset_helpers/README.md

 In the code above, we change a new empty Article, and add the changeset into the articles association (typically done when we want to add a new row of form inputs to add an entity into a form handling a nested collection of entities).

+### `put_assoc(changeset, keys, index, value)`

+Puts the given nested association in the changeset through a given list of field names, at the given index.

 ### `change_assoc(struct_or_changeset, keys, changes \\ %{})`

 Returns the nested association in a changeset.
 This function will first look into the changes and then fails back on